ninjaframework/ninja/ninja-core/src/site/markdown/documentation/static_assets.md

 <div class="alert alert-info"><code>AssetsController</code> will serve all assets
 below your src/main/java/assets folder.
-Therefore you have to make sure that no sensible information is available in that folder and its subfolders.</div>
+Therefore you have to make sure that no sensitive information is available in that folder and its subfolders.</div>

 Serving static assets from a subdirectory
 -----------------------------------------